openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 The hub periodically does a _**"hard refresh"**_ in order to overcome this issue.
 The time interval between hard refreshes is set in the `hardRefresh` configuration parameter.
 To disable periodic hard refreshes, set `hardRefresh` to zero.

+Similarly, the battery level is transient and is only updated automatically by the hub once a week.
+To change this interval, set `hardRefreshBatteryLevel` to number of hours between refreshes.
+To use default hub behavior (weekly updates), set `hardRefreshBatteryLevel` to zero.

 Note: You can also force the hub to refresh itself by sending a `REFRESH` command in a rule to an item that is connected to a channel in the hub as follows: